averissimo/teal-enhancements/draft.md

 ## 3. Launching `teal` applications.

 - The simplest `teal` application to launch (`shinylive` example).
-  `teal::init` with empty modules list.
+  `teal::init` with one empty module.
 - `teal` application with a dummy module (`shinylive` example):
   - where the modules are shown in the UI
   - where is the filter panel.